 It certainly is no secret that obtaining a lower interest rate for a mortgage typically allows for a lower payment.
-Naturally then, low interest rates make home-buying an attractive venture—and, even whispers of a rate hike can spur folks to get out into the market.
+Naturally then, low-interest rates make home-buying an attractive venture—and, even whispers of a rate hike can spur folks to get out into the market.

 For instance, by the end of 2015, the U.S. saw 5.26 million home sales, which was the most robust housing market since 2006.
-Lawrence Yun, chief economist for the National Association of REALTORS® (NAR), attributed the robust market, in part, to the mere “prospect of higher mortgage rates in coming months.”
+Lawrence Yun, the chief economist for the National Association of REALTORS® (NAR), attributed the robust market, in part, to the mere “prospect of higher mortgage rates in coming months.”